Jashuah/Technical-Writing/README.md

 </p>

   2. Use your Beeline phone number to create an account on the Simply app.
 Once you have entered your phone number, a sign-in code will be sent to it.
 Enter this code to continue.
-  > Sign-in code confirms that you are the legitimate owner of the phone number you provided.
+  > The sign-in code confirms that you are the legitimate owner of the phone number you provided.
   <p align="center">
   <img src="https://user-images.githubusercontent.com/125072577/219843469-3c02f521-73ab-43c7-a0e5-2d08496016eb.jpg" width="250" height="550">